-The number of acoustic studies of contrastive voice quality has increased rapidly in the last fifteen years.
+The number of acoustic studies of contrastive voice quality has increased rapidly in the last 15 years.
 This has allowed for a clearer understanding both of how to measure changes in voice quality acoustically, and of how different languages make use of a multidimensional acoustic space for realizing phonation contrasts.
-For example, the measure H1-H2 (Bickley, 1982), the difference in amplitude of the first and second harmonics, has been shown to differentiate the three most common contrastive phonation types found across languages: modal voice, breathy voice qualities (including 'lax' or 'slack' voice), and creaky voice qualities (including those called 'laryngealized,' 'glottalized,' or 'tense') voice (Blankenship, 2002; Thurgood, 2004; Miller, 2007; DiCanio, 2009; Brunelle & Finkeldey, 2011; Garellek & Keating, 2011; Kuang, 2011; Garellek, 2012; Esposito, 2012; Khan, 2012; Berkson, 2013; DiCanio, 2014; Abramson et al., 2015; Misnadin et al., 2015).
+For example, the measure H1-H2 (Bickley, 1982), the difference in amplitude between the first and second harmonics, has been shown to differentiate the three most common contrastive phonation types found across languages: modal voice, breathy voice qual-